 It is, however, significantly quicker than the VW.
 In raw numbers the GTi 270 gets from 0-62mph in just six seconds (half a second quicker than the German machine), while bragging rights down the pub are concreted by the Peugeot’s limited top speed of 155mph – 2mph quicker than a Golf GTI.

 Given the stats, it’s a shame that the Peugeot isn’t a little more pleasing on the ear.
 From the outside its exhaust has a likeable burble and even pops during full-bore gearchanges, but precious little of that noise makes its way into the cabin.

-Running costs are impressive though, and despite having a 50hp power advantage over a Golf GTI, the 270 nearly matches it for fuel economy (47.1mpg versus 47 respectively) and costs exactly the same to tax at £130 every year.
+Running costs are impressive though, and despite having a 50hp power advantage over a Golf GTI, the 270 nearly matches it for fuel economy (47.1mpg versus 47 respectively).

 The PR team at Peugeot were keen to tell us that their GTi was built to beat its namesake from Volkswagen and in many ways it does.
 It’s not only faster than the Golf – even if you spec VW’s £995 Performance Pack – but is also a good deal more focussed, and if you’re a family man or women that enjoys their driving that could well be enough to swing it.

 But it can’t match the Golf’s breadth of talents that cover everything, from its classy looks to its well-built and intuitive interior.
 Things such as these make the Golf feel special even in the mundane cycle of daily life and are doubtless the reason it’s proven such a success story with UK buyers.